jest-community/eslint-plugin-jest/docs/rules/no-large-snapshots.md

 ## Options

-This rule has option for modifying the max number of lines allowed for a
+This rule has an option for modifying the max number of lines allowed for a
 snapshot:

 In an `eslintrc` file: